 Focusing on just the number of deflected incidents can provide management with a false sense of security.
 Executives might think they’ve got a robust cybersecurity program — after all, they’re catching and resolving millions of attacks a week — when in fact the real threats are flying under the radar.

 Another pitfall in cybersecurity management is static reporting.
 Organizations may be relying on metrics that are only issued periodically, such as point-in-time assessments.
 Those reports are snapshots capturing just one moment.
-A vendor that’s in compliance when a questionnaire is filled out is given may be out of compliance the next day.
+A vendor that’s in compliance when a questionnaire is filled out may be out of compliance the next day.